$SU(5)$ grand unification and $W$-boson mass: and the oasis

 A simple addition is the adjoint fermion representation $24_F$ \cite{Bajc:2006ia} which contains a real weak triplet fermion $F$, leading to the following particle content

 where $a=1,2,3$ denotes the generation index.
 As well known, compatibility with the SM fermion spectrum requires the presence of higher dimensional operators.

 The scalar adjoint representation $24_H$ provides the GUT symmetry breaking to the SM and that's where the scalar triplet $T_S$ resides, while the triplet $T_F$ belongs to the fermion adjoint representation $24_F$.
-As already mentioned above, these triplet states allow for the successful unification of gauge couplings as can be seen from the unification condition \cite{Bajc:2006ia}
+These triplet states allow for the successful unification of gauge couplings as can be seen from the unification condition \cite{Bajc:2006ia}